fpillet/NetworkingWorkshopSwiftNIO/ChatServer.md

 ## Task 4: boostrap the server

-This one is more involved as you'll have to understand what `ServerBoostrap` does and how to use it.
+This one is more involved as you'll have to understand what [`ServerBoostrap`](https://apple.github.io/swift-nio/docs/current/NIO/Classes/ServerBootstrap.html) does and how to use it.
 This all happens in `ServerMain.swift`.

 Hints at what you want to do:

-* Create a `ServerBootstrap` for your EventLoopGroup
+* Create a [`ServerBootstrap`](https://apple.github.io/swift-nio/docs/current/NIO/Classes/ServerBootstrap.html) for your [`EventLoopGroup`](https://apple.github.io/swift-nio/docs/current/NIO/Protocols/EventLoopGroup.html)
 * Set options for the main server channel (the one that listens to client connections).
-Look into the various `ChannelOptions` and pick the ones you need
+Look into the various [`ChannelOption`](https://github.com/apple/swift-nio/blob/master/Sources/NIO/ChannelOption.swift)s and pick the ones you need
 * Setup a child channel initializer which will configure the processing pipeline for client connections.
 At a minimum, you'll want to decode JSON to actual `ClientCommand` instances,
 * Add the second channel handler which will log the decoded client commands